mbaske/grid-sensor/README.md

 ### Driver

 Combines 3D and 2D detection.
 The agent uses continuous actions for driving a car down a procedurally generated road.
 It detects roadside poles and various obstacles with two sensors.
 A long-range 3D sensor enables the agent to look ahead, while a short-range 2D sensor helps with evading obstacles.
 Again, the agent is rewarded for speed and penalized for collisions.

+For some reason, the DriverAgent prefab doesn't get imported correctly sometimes.
+Go to Assets/Examples/Driver/Agent/ and reimport DriverAgent, if the sensors are missing an observable tag (should be "Pole" and "Obstacle" for both sensors).